masternerdguy/helia/README.md

 * Save and Shutdown: http://localhost:8000/api/shutdown?key=shutdownToken

 The shutdown token is in `listener-configuration.json`.
 Note that ports and protocols (http vs https) will differ between environments.

+# Devhax
+Various cheats are provided that can be used to more easily test helia or just generally show off to plebs.
+These are executed using the system chat window.
+Only a user who's record in the users table has isdev set to true can run these commands.
+Note that these are HACKS, and things may not respond totally as expected in all cases!

+## teleport
+syntax:  /devhax teleport [systemname]
+example: /devhax teleport C-5

+Transports you to the system who's name is provided.
+You must be undocked to use this command.

+## cargo
+syntax:  /devhax cargo [quantity]~~[itemtypename]
+example: /devhax cargo 200~~Basic Armor Plate

+Creates a new stack of a given size of a given item type in your cargo bay.
+Completely ignores volume constraints!

+## remax
+syntax:  /devhax remax all
+example: /devhax remax all

+Restores your ship's shield, fuel, etc, to their maximum values.